 Day 1: Arrive Siena

-- Overnight in Siena (Hotel Chiusarrelli or similar)
+- Accommodation: hotel in Siena (Hotel Chiusarrelli or similar)

 After breakfast, you start your wonderful Via Francigena trip along the astonishing Tuscan countryside.
 Walking alongside cultivated meadows, with its colours changing from the greens and yellows of spring and summer to okras of Autumn, you will pass through the medieval village of Cuna, just a few hundred meters before entering the town of Monteroni d’Arbia, with its famous watermill.
 The last part of the walk leads you to the fortified hamlet of Lucignano d’Arbia, along its characteristic cypress tree-lined entrance.